1e9abhi1e10/Mine-Your-First-Block/README.md

-# Summer of Bitcoin 2024: Mine your first block
+# Mine Your First Block

 ## Overview
-In this challenge, you are tasked with the simulation of mining process of a block, which includes validating and including transactions from a given set of transactions.
-The repository contains a folder `mempool` which contains JSON files.
-These files represent individual transactions, some of which may be invalid.
-Your goal is to successfully mine a block by including only the valid transactions, following the specific requirements outlined below.
+This project simulates constructing and mining a Bitcoin-like block from a mempool of JSON transactions, producing an `output.txt` in the expected format.
+It includes basic preprocessing, Merkle root and witness commitment calculation, and a simple PoW loop under a fixed difficulty target.

 ## Objective
-Your primary objective is to write a script that processes a series of transactions, validates them, and then mines them into a block.
-The output of your script should be a file named `output.txt` that follows a specific format.
+Process transactions from `mempool/`, assemble a valid block template, and mine a header meeting the target.
+The script writes an `output.txt` that downstream graders/tools can verify.

-## Requirements
+## Features
-### Input
-- You are provided with a folder named `mempool` containing several JSON files.
-Each file represents a transaction that includes all necessary information for validation.
-- Among these transactions, some are invalid.
-Your script should be able to discern valid transactions from invalid ones.
+- Reads transactions from `mempool/` (or `valid_txn_cache.json` if present)
+- Preprocesses transactions (preserves given `txid` and computes `wtxid`)
+- Builds witness commitment and Merkle root
+- Mines a header under a fixed target
+- Outputs `output.txt` with header, coinbase, and txids

-### Output
+## Output format
-Your script must generate an output file named `output.txt` with the following structure:
+`output.txt` contains:
-- First line: The block header.
+- First line: Block header (hex)
-- Second line: The serialized coinbase transaction.
+- Second line: Serialized coinbase transaction (hex)
-- Following lines: The transaction IDs (txids) of the transactions mined in the block, in order.
-The first txid should be that of the coinbase transaction
+- Following lines: Transaction IDs (txids), starting with the coinbase txid

 ### Difficulty Target
 The difficulty target is `0000ffff00000000000000000000000000000000000000000000000000000000`.
 This is the value that the block hash must be less than for the block to be successfully mined.

 ## Execution
-- Create a file named `run.sh` that contains the command to execute your script.
-This file should ideally contain a single command like `python main.py` or `node index.js`.
-- Your script should autonomously perform all tasks when `run.sh` is executed, without requiring any manual intervention.
+`run.sh` runs the end-to-end pipeline without manual input.

 ### Run locally